Anuragkumar23/HuggingFace_OCR/README.md

 ---

+# OCR Segmentation and Text Extraction (English + Hindi)
+This project is designed to perform Optical Character Recognition (OCR) on images containing text in both English and Hindi.
+The script processes the image by segmenting it into blocks, enhancing the quality for better text extraction, and finally extracting the text using Tesseract OCR.

 ## Features
 - **Image Loading**: Loads images from the specified path.
 - **Preprocessing**: Converts images to grayscale, applies CLAHE for contrast enhancement, and performs adaptive thresholding.
 - **Segmentation**: Segments the image into blocks based on contours.
 - **OCR Extraction**: Uses Tesseract to extract text from the segmented blocks for both English and Hindi languages.
+-

 ## Requirements
 - Python 3.x